Romeosaurus

 Romeosaurus is an extinct genus of yaguarasaurine mosasaur known from the early Late Cretaceous "Lastame" lithotype (lower Turonian to lower Santonian) of northern Italy.
 It contains two species, Romeosaurus sorbinii and Romeosaurus fumanensis.
-Of the two species, R. sorbinii is known only through very fragmented fossil records of a single specimen and is otherwise poorly described.
+Of the 2 species, R. sorbinii is known only through very fragmented fossil records of a single specimen and is otherwise poorly described.
 R. fumanensis is known through more specimens found across a small geographic area in Italy.
-The genus is named after the character Romeo in Shakespeare's Romeo and Juliet.

 Of all specimens recovered, none had well enough preserved post-cranial fossils to make good judgments of their post-cranial anatomy.
+As of 2018, only 1 specimen of R. sorbinii and 4 specimens of R. fumanensis were known.

+Etymology

+The genus is named after the character Romeo in William Shakespeare's Romeo and Juliet, due to the proximity of the locations of the fossils to Verona, where the play is set.
+R. sorbinii is named after Lorenzo Sorbini, an Italian paleontologist, whilst R. fumanensis is named after Fumane, a comune in the Province of Verona.